VTL-Community/VTLTech/Guidelines.md

 The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

+The `/dataset` endpoint MAY accept the `DELETE` HTTP method.
+The body argument MUST be a string, which refers to a VTL alias, known to the web service.

+The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

-### `"structure"` endpoint
+### `"/structure"` endpoint

 This endpoint returns a description of one or more structures specified in the body argument with their identifier.
 The body argument MUST BE an array of strings, each of which MUST be the identifier of a VTL structure, known to the web service.

-The response MUST BE a JSON dictionary, in which each key MUST BE the identifier of a structure present in the body argument and the corresponding value MUST BE a JSON object containing the following
+The response MUST BE a JSON object, in which each key MUST BE the identifier of a VTL structure present in the body argument and the corresponding value MUST BE a JSON object containing the following
 properties: